Featured snippets are an important part of SEO.

 Use Keyword-Rich Titles and Descriptions

-Your title and meta description are important elements of your content that can help you rank higher in the search results.
+Your title and meta description are important elements of your content that can help you rank better in the search results.

-Make sure to include relevant keywords in these elements to improve your chances of being featured in a featured snippet.
+Make sure to include relevant keywords in them to improve your chances of being featured in position zero.

 Optimize Your Website for Mobile